On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA

-Cloud simulations with detailed treatment of droplet microphysics face a twofold challenge in prognosing the droplet spectrum width.
-First, it is challenging to model and numerically represent the subtleties of condensational growth \citep[e.g.,][]{Arabas_and_Shima_2017,Yang_et_al_2018}, even more so when considering the interplay between particle population dynamics and supersaturation fluctuations \citep[e.g.,][]{Jeffery_et_al_2007,Abade_et_al_2018}.
-Second, the discretization strategies employed in representing the particle size spectrum and its evolution are characterized by inherent limitations which constrains the fidelity of spectral width predictions \citep[e.g.,][]{Arabas_and_Pawlowska_2011,Morrison_et_al_2018}.
-Finally, corroboration of spectral width estimates from both theory and modeling against experimental data faces the problems of instrumental broadening inherent to the measurement techniques \citep[e.g.][sec.~3.2]{Devenish_et_al_2012} and the problem of sampling volume choice \citep[e.g.,][]{Kostinski_and_Jameson_2000}.
+Cloud simulations with a detailed treatment of droplet microphysics face a twofold challenge in resolving the droplet spectrum width.
+First, it is challenging to model and numerically represent the subtleties of condensational growth which link the physio-chemical properties of single particles with ambient thermodynamics through latent heat release and multi-particle competition for available vapour \citep[e.g.,][]{Arabas_and_Shima_2017,Yang_et_al_2018}, even more so when considering the interplay between particle growth and supersaturation fluctuations \citep[e.g.,][]{Jeffery_et_al_2007,Abade_et_al_2018}.
+Second, the discretisation strategies employed in representing the particle-size spectrum and its evolution are characterised by inherent limitations which constrain the fidelity of spectral width predictions \citep[e.g.,][]{Arabas_and_Pawlowska_2011,Morrison_et_al_2018}.
+Finally, corroboration of spectral width estimates from both theory and modelling against experimental data faces the problems of instrumental broadening inherent to the measurement techniques \citep[e.g.][sec.~3.2]{Devenish_et_al_2012} and the problem of sampling volume choice \citep[e.g.,][]{Kostinski_and_Jameson_2000}.

-The width of the spectrum plays a key role in the determination of both the droplet collision probabilities \citet{Grabowski_and_Wang_2013} and the characteristics relevant for radiative-transfer \citep{Chandrakar_et_al_2018}.
-Consequently, it is of high interest to disentangle the size effects on the droplet spectrum that come from the exact solution of the governing equation or are a consequence of the numerical discretization (i.e. numerical diffusion).
+The width of the spectrum plays a key role in determining both the droplet collision probabilities \citep{Grabowski_and_Wang_2013} and the characteristics relevant for radiative transfer \citep{Chandrakar_et_al_2018}.
+These in turn are reflected in parameterisations of cloud processes in large-scale models.
+Taking climate-timescale simulation as an example, the representation of clouds remains the largest source of uncertainty \citep{Schneider_et_al_2017}.
+Parameterisations used in climate models, for example of such cloud microphysical processes as cloud condensation nuclei (CCN) activation, are developed based on smaller-scale simulations resolving particle-size spectrum evolution.
+Consequently, it is of importance to quantify the extent to which the droplet-size spectrum width is a consequence of (a) the physics of particle growth embodied in the governing equations and (b) the discretisation and the associated numerical diffusion.

-The following introductory subsections start with a literature review of applications of finite-difference schemes, and MPDATA in particular, to the problem of condensational growth of population of particles.